LivelyIE/web/tasks/markdown/T_FormBiddingStrategy.md

 ### Choose Your Increment Carefully

 Typically estate agents accept bids in increments no smaller than €1,000.
-When bidding against potential buyers, sometimes increasing the bid by a few thousand Euro can send strong signal to other buyers and deter them from outbidding you.
+When bidding against potential buyers, sometimes increasing the bid by a few thousand Euro can send a strong signal to other buyers and deter them from outbidding you.

 ### Matching Bids